Array Type Manipulation In C++ - C++ Programming Tutorial

 int numbers[5]; // Declares an array of 'numbers' capable of holding 5 integers

-Arrays can be declared in the syntax, and then these can be initialized via assignment:
+Arrays can be defined using the specified syntax, and subsequently, they can be initialized by assigning values to them.

 Example